suhasaggarwal/CodeRepositoryv1/README.md

 2)Proptiger In-house DMP - Done for Demo Purpose with support for local Property based segments.

-3)Lenskart  In-house DMP - Demoed before with support for local lenskart segments.
+3)Lenskart  In-house DMP - Demoed before with support for local lenskart Eyeglasses based segments.

 4)Crawling is divided in two stages -